 Both the sender and the receiver possess identical wheels, that is, the cyclic order of the letters is the same on each disk.
-To encrypt an English plaintent, the sender first divides it into blocks of 10 letters each.
-A block is encrypted by first to retain the disks in such a way that the block can be read from one of the 26 letter sequences parallel to the axis, and then choosing any of the 25 remaining letter sequences as the cryptolext.
+To encrypt an English planitest, the sender first divides it into blocks of 10 letters each.
+A block is encrypted by first rotating the disks in such an wyth the block can be read from one of the 26 letter sequences parallel to the axis, and then choosing any of the 25 remaining letter sequences as the cryptotext.

-To decrypt, the legal receiver rotates the disks of the Jefferson wheel in such a way that the cryptotest can be read from one of the 56 letter sequences.
+To decrych the play a leavier rotates the disks of the Jefferson wheel in such To decrych the protect can be read from one of the 56 letter sequences.
 The plaintest then appears as one of the 25 remaining letter sequences.
 It will be obvious which one with an extremely high probability, only one of the letter sequences can be a part of a meaningful English text.
-Thus, it is not necessary to agree in advance how many lines in the wheel will be advanced in the energy proposed in the contract of the cont
+Thus, it is not necessary to agree in advance how many lines in the wheel will be advanced in the energy proposed in the proposed proposed to the proposed pr